-Presentation - The Vuelta 2022
+Presentation - La Vuelta 2022

 Présentation - La Vuelta 2022

-A demanding course
+A demanding journey

-Our four big favorites at the start
+Our four top favorites at the start

 Primoz Roglic